 The Office of Financial Aid and Scholarship Services is happy to offer financial literacy workshops in an effort to educate the campus community.
 It is our hope that the information we provide will empower students, faculty, and staff alike to make more financially sound decisions in their day-to-day lives.
-Below you will find a list of our scheduled workshops for the FALL 2013.
+Below you will find a list of our scheduled workshops for the SPRING 2014.
 We hope to see all of you there!

 Space is limited.
 Please RSVP to email@example.com and include the date you plan to attend or join the event on Facebook.